Engin-Boot/pong-stage-SoniaVadhnani/Stage0/racket-movement.md

 Then the computer racket starts moving randomly any direction
-And its position is updated by "cotinuous_loop" module.
+And its position is updated by "continuous_loop" module.